 All mounding is at the discretion of the DRP and owners are encouraged to use planting for screening purposes as an alternative.
 All mounding and landforms contained within the lot are to be of a natural shape and contour and avoiding a "flat top".
 Where approved private mounding meets common area mounding, landform shall be seamlessly integrated.
-Mounding in the zones Storm water shall be contained within each site to the degree possible to avoid excessive run off onto neighbouring properties and common areas.
-Mud tanks or other forms of sediment catchment shall be used where appropriate and reasonably required.
+Mounding in the zones noted on the Neighbourhood Design Plan as 'grasses and tussock planting only' will be permitted only at the discretion of the DRP.